bowen0701/bowen0701.github.io/_posts/2016-02-13-data-science-advisor.md

 date: 2016-02-13
 ---

+I recently obtained a precious lecture from my data science advisor; I will keep his words in mind on my way towards that goal:

 "[A] general way to improve is to think constantly about how a very smart person would criticize your work as you do it, asking:

 - why did you do it that way?
 Why not simpler?
 Why not more complicated?